metacpan/metacpan-cpan-extracted/distros/A/App-cat-v/README.md

         cat-v -t4
         cat-v -t --tabstop=4

-    By default, the style `pin` is applied, which can be changed with `--tabstyle`.
+    By default, the style `needle` is applied, which can be changed with `--tabstyle`.
 If the `--tabstyle` option is specified with no arguments, a list of available styles is displayed.